 An exhilarating flying safari taking in the best of Botswana’s dry and Delta regions.
 Enjoy game viewing from traditional dugout canoes before moving on to a more typical safari experience, taking in the amazing wildlife of Botswana.

 This luxurious safari takes in the mighty Victoria Falls before a full exploration of Northern Botswana.
 The holiday encompasses a host of different terrains, experiences and incredible wildlife viewing from start to finish.

-Known as the pride of Africa, landlocked Botswana ranks as one of the most game-rich and unspoiled safari spots on the planet – making for a fantastic safari holiday.
-Complete with a fascinating Bushmen culture and the world’s largest inland delta, a luxury holiday to Botswana is perfect if you want to see superb game in a unique environment.
+Known as the pride of Africa, landlocked Botswana ranks as one of the most game-rich and unspoiled spots on the planet – making for a fantastic safari holiday.
+Complete with a fascinating Bushmen culture and the world’s largest inland delta, Botswana is perfect if you want to see superb game in a unique environment.
 The landscape is dramatic and diverse, marked by diamond-rich deserts, stunning salt pans, fertile flood plains, a unique wetlands experience, and national parks and reserves with safari lodges that will suit all tastes and preferences.

 Landlocked between Namibia, Zambia, Zimbabwe and South Africa, Botswana is one of Africa’s success stories.
 It is a country big on wild encounters, and a safari holiday here allows you to watch a buffalo face up to lion, ride an elephant, drive a quad bike across a lunar landscape, and spot animals galore.